 On May 29, 1995 the bike was delivered to the National Park Service‘s (NPS) Museum Resource Center (MRCE) and accessioned into the Vietnam Veterans Memorial Collection.
 The MRCE facility is home to the thousands of items that have been left at The Wall.
 Every day, items left at The Wall are collected by The National Park Service.
 There, they are catalogued and preserved.
 Approximately 4,000-6,000 items from this Collection will be on display in the future Education Center at The Wall once it is funded and constructed

-While the motorcycle may not be considered any more meaningful than a letter, a Budweiser can, or a pack of cigarettes left at The Wall- it is similar in that it was left as a tribute to those who died in battle.
-The bike joins a long line of testaments, words, and pleas for understanding.
-The “Hero Bike” is just one way a nation is finding ways to heal from the Vietnam War.
+While the motorcycle may not be considered any more meaningful than a letter, a Budweiser can, or a pack of cigarettes left at The Wall, it is similar in that it was left as a tribute to those who died in battle.
+The bike joins a long line of testaments, words, and pleas for understanding of tributes to the fallen.
+The “Hero Bike” is another way our nation has chosen to echo the wounds that remain ever present from the Vietnam War.

 You can see a selection of items left at The Wall on VVMF’s Virtual Collection here.